13th Signal Regiment (United Kingdom)

-The 13th Signal Regiment is a specialist signals unit of the Royal Corps of Signals of the British Army.
-Originally formed in 1934, the regiment had a long history of service before being disbanded in 1994 following the initial Options for Change reforms.
-The regiment was be reformed in June 2020 as part of 1st Signal Brigade.
+13 Signal Regiment is a signal regiment of the Royal Corps of Signals within the British Army.

+Originally formed in 1934, the regiment had a long history of service before being disbanded in 1994, following the initial Options for Change reforms.

+The regiment was reformed in June 2020, to provide the Army's first dedicated cyber regiment aimed at protecting Ministry of Defence networks in the UK and overseas.

+13 Signal Regiment is set to move from their current base at Blandford Camp to Basil Hill Barracks, MoD Corsham, but not before 2028.

 History

-Formation

-During the World War I, the Wireless Observation Groups of the Corps of Royal Engineers proven to be successful.
-As a result, a Royal Corps of Signals was planned to be formed in 1917 however, its formation was delayed until 1920.
+During the First World War, the Wireless Observation Groups of the Corps of Royal Engineers were proven to be successful.
+As a result, a Corps of Signals was planned to be formed in 1917, however its formation was delayed until 1920.

 The 4th Wireless Signal Company (War Office Signals) was formed in 1934 at Aldershot Garrison to provide signal intelligence activities under the command of the War Office.

 In 1938, the company was re-titled as No. 2 Company, General Headquarters Signals.
 The company later expanded its responsibility to provide secure communications for the army.

-In September 1939, the unit was deployed to France as part of British Expeditionary Force.
+In September 1939, the unit was deployed to France as part of the British Expeditionary Force.
 It was later evacuated at Dunkirk and renamed as the 1st Special Wireless Group on 18 July 1940.
 Following a short re-organisation, the group was deployed to the Middle East under the command of the 2nd Special Wireless Group.